urbanantics/signalr-container-issue/README.md

 ### To Reproduce

-Sammple code and instructions to reporduce: https://github.com/urbanantics/signalr-container-issue
+Sample code and instructions to reproduce: https://github.com/urbanantics/signalr-container-issue

 The code in this repo was created based on the Microsoft Azure Signalr quickstart https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-dotnet-core